 How to Buy Stocks for Beginners: 4 Easy Steps to Get You Started was written by Prakash Kolli and originally appeared on Savoteur.
+Prakash Kolli is the founder of the Dividend Power site.
+He is a self-taught investor and blogger on dividend growth stocks and financial independence.
 It has been republished with permission.
 Disclaimer: The author is not a licensed or registered investment adviser or broker/dealer.
 He is not providing you with individual investment advice.
 Please consult with a licensed investment professional before you invest your money.

 Investing in stocks for the first time is a daunting task.
 It can be scary because real money is at risk of loss.

 However, equities are the path to building wealth because they represent ownership of a company and a claim on future profits and earnings.
 An investor buys stock now, hoping that it is worth more later.

 Some investors buy stocks to create a growing passive income stream, or a dividend growth strategy.
 The idea is simple and works, and many real-life stories exist of people building wealth from equities.

 The question then is how to buy stocks for beginners?
 What steps are essential to know?

 What follows is a step-by-step guide that answers those questions and put you on a path to build wealth.

 Most workers probably own stocks indirectly through their company's retirement plan, whether a pension or 401(k).